conan513/ds-patches/README.md

 Install:
 -
-1. Copy all files and folders into Dark Souls Data folder.
+1. Copy all files and folders into Dark Souls\Data folder.
-(In the pirated version, copy the files in the main directory)
+(In the pirated version, copy the files and folders into the main directory)

 2. Configure the graphics settings in the dsfix.ini file.